Atorudibo-Seth1/Data-Analyst-Projects/Amdari Project 1/Analysis Report.md

 4. **Address the Backlog Issue:**
    Increase resources (e.g., drivers or vehicles) for orders in backlog while maintaining a balance for ongoing deliveries.
 Implement a dynamic priority system to ensure older backlogged orders are addressed first.

+### Challenges
+---
+- Working with Office Scripts as well as the process of KPI automation was new to me.
+It came with its challenges and failures in order to figure out how to properly execute but overall a good learning experience and introduction to new technology.
+- The dynamic integration of data into the dashboard was also a challenge initially but with research and trials I was able to sort that out as well.